evanmayer/hotspot/docs/howto.md

 ```bash
 conda env create -f hotspot.yml
 ```
-If this does not work on the Raspberry Pi (e.g. because the Python version in .yml is not available in the ARM64 conda repo), try changing `- python=3.8
-` to `- python=3.6`.

 It should install things like `numpy` and `matplotlib`, as well as drivers for the hardware, such as Adafruit's `adafruit-circuitpython-motorkit` library for driving the steppers, and the library for controlling the Hawkeye IR sources via the LabJack.